kedro-org/kedro/docs/source/visualisation/experiment_tracking.md

   filepath: data/09_tracking/companies_columns.json
 ```

-## Set up your nodes and pipelines to log metrics
+## Modify your nodes and pipelines to log metrics

 Now that you have set up the tracking datasets to log experiment tracking data, next ensure that the data is returned from your nodes.